hmsrothman/2D-Game/README.md

 the game folder holds the game

-i think the .gitignore is pretty comprehensive now :)
+i think the .gitignore is FUCKING GONE